Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 Craigh na Dun (filming location) – your Outlander tour would not be complete without a visit to the famous hill used as Craigh na Dun.
 Of course the standing stones won’t be there, but you’ll be able to stand on that very special hill and take in the breath-taking views and the tangible energy surrounding you…

-After standing on Craigh na Dun’s magical hilltop, we’ll take you to your hotel in Inverness, where you’ll stay for four nights.
+After standing on Craigh na Dun’s magical hilltop, we’ll take you to your hotel in the Highlands, where you’ll stay for four nights in the sea-view Penthouse Suite.

-Day Four: Culloden and the Fraser Lovat Lands… the Outlander book locations…
+Day Four: The Highland Clan Lands and Loch Ness… the Outlander book locations…

 Beauly Priory – a beautiful 13th Century ruin where the Lovat Frasers are buried in the Outlander novels.
 The town of Beauly originates back to the early 13th century when the Priory was first built.
 An 800 year old Elm Tree stands at the entrance to the grave yard which is thought to be the oldest Elm Tree in Europe.
 The village was named Beauly after Mary Queen of Scots exclaimed ‘C’est un beau lieu’, which is French for ‘what a beautiful place’ when she visited in the 16th century.

-Outlander-inspired Landscape and the ‘real’ Lallybroch – visit the Laird’s House for the youngest Son of the leader of the Mackenzie Clan in the 17th Century.
-The House was finished in 1637 and retains a great deal of history within its walls.
-The beautiful scenery you’ll be travelling through is the very landscape that inspired the setting for Lallybroch in the Outlander novels.
+Outlander-inspired Landscape and the ‘real’ Lallybroch – visit the 17th century mansion which belonged to the younger son of the Chief of the Mackenzie Clan in the 17th Century.
+The older son inherited Castle Leod, the younger son this house.
+This beautiful mansion retains a great deal of history within its walls and is a perfect example of how Lallybroch would actually have looked.
+The scenery you’ll be travelling through is the very landscape that inspired the setting for Lallybroch in the Outlander novels.
+We’ll stop for a cuppa and some cake here.

 The Real Castle Leoch, Seat of the Clan MacKenzie – home of the Earl of Cromartie.
 It’s a spectacular castle, steeped in history which is still lived in by the family today.
 Ideally, your tour will bring you here during one of the castle’s open days which will allow you to tour inside.
 If the castle is not open to the public, we will take a leisurely walk up the tree-lined avenue to see this magnificent castle from the outside.